madhood/python-book/the_chess_project.md

 *   **`"promotion": None`**: This is for a special pawn move.
 If a pawn reaches the other side of the board, it can be promoted to a Queen, Rook, Bishop, or Knight.
 In this game, no promotions occurred, so this value is always `None`.
 *   **A Special Case - Castling**: Look at turn 8: `{"moves": [("e8", "g8"), ("h8", "f8")]}`.
 When the `"moves"` list has two tuples, it signifies **castling**.
 This is a special move where the King (moving from `e8` to `g8`) and the Rook (moving from `h8` to `f8`) move simultaneously.
 Your program will need to handle both movements in a single turn.

-## **[Final Task - Bonus]: Write the interactive game-playing program.**

-Now, put everything together.
-Write a program that:
+## **[Task 5]: Implement the `"Next"` and `"Quit"` Functionality.**

+First, write a program that sets up the board and moves the game forward.
 1. Creates the initial board using your function.
 2. Starts a loop that will continue until the user types "quit".
 3. Inside the loop:
-    *   Clears the screen and prints the current state of the board using your row and square rendering functions.
+    * Clears the screen `(Bonus)`.
+    * Prints the current state of the board using your board rendering function.
-    *   Prompts the user for input: "next", "previous", or "quit".
+    * Prompts the user for input: "next" or "quit".
     * If the user types "next", apply the next move from the `game_turns` list to your board data.
 This involves finding the `from_square`, moving its piece data to the `to_square`, and setting the `from_square`'s piece to `None`.
+    * If the user types "quit", the loop should end.

+## **[Final Task - Bonus]: Add the "Previous" Functionality.**

+Now, modify your program to allow the user to go backward in the game.
+1. Update the user prompt to accept "previous" as a valid command.
+2. Inside the loop:
     * If the user types "previous", you will need to undo the last move.
-    *   If the user types "quit", the loop should end.